quinur/auroragraph/docs/CODE_REVIEW.md

   hard failure on systems without Qt6.
 - **Documentation:** Updated `README.md` to note that the GUI is skipped when Qt6 is absent.
+- **AGQL Lexer:** Fixed misleading indentation and initializer warnings in `src/agql/lexer.cpp`.

 ## Testing
-- `./install.sh` builds the project and runs the unit tests.
-All tests pass when Qt6 is unavailable.
+- `cmake --build build` followed by `ctest` runs the full unit test suite.